Meg Tilly: Personal life

 In 1983, Tilly married Tim Zinnemann, an American film producer and son of film director Fred Zinnemann.
 They met on the set of her first film, Tex.
 The couple had two children, Emily (born 1984) and David (born 1986).
 The marriage ended in divorce in 1989.

 In 1989, Tilly began a 5-year relationship with British actor Colin Firth, whom she met during the filming of Valmont.
 They moved from Los Angeles to a log house on five acres of mountainside property about an hour outside Vancouver near the town of Maple Ridge, British Columbia.
 They have one son, William Joseph (born 1990).

 In 1995, Tilly married John Calley, an American film studio executive and producer 30 years her senior.
 They moved to Los Angeles, where Calley worked as president and CEO of Sony Pictures Entertainment.
 The marriage ended in divorce in 2002.

 In 2002, Tilly married her current husband, author Don Calame, who writes fiction for adolescents.
 They met during a writing seminar in Big Sur, California.

-Since 1999, she has resided in the Gulf Islands, British Columbia.
+Since 1999, Tilly has resided in the Gulf Islands, British Columbia.